taylorjg/AngularE2ETests/README.md

 ## NOTE

-This project uses Karma version 0.8.5.
+This project currently uses Karma version 0.8.5.
 I believe there may be a breaking change in later versions of Karma in terms of configuration.
 So, this may be important if you are using a later version of Karma.

 * https://github.com/karma-runner/karma/issues/507